 OpenStreetMap is a wiki-style geographic database with 2.7 billion GPS traces from over 545,000 registered users.
-Building MapBox Streets on OSM data gives us a robust foundation and allows us to work with an incredible OSM community.
+Building MapBox Streets on OpenStreetMap data gives us a robust foundation and allows us to work with an incredible OpenStreetMap community.

 We wanted to design a map that was flexible enough to be the right choice for a variety of use cases.
 From showing locations of addresses with markers to navigation, MapBox Streets is a clean design with rich detail where you need it, but without additional clutter like business names and point-of-interest icons.
 You should get to choose what POIs to feature based on your own business needs and data.
 To make this easy we released Maki, and open source POI icon set.

 We designed MapBox Streets from the ground up to maintain this flexibility while providing a fresh alternative to the ubiquitous default Google Maps.
 We paid particular attention to simplifying the design of streets and focused on clear typography and label placement.
 The entire map was designed using TileMill, our free map design application, and the stylesheets on which we based this design are also open source.